Arenado, Cards hit 4 straight HRs in 1st; late HR tops Phils - WHIZ News

 Gorman followed by driving a 2-1 cutter into the seats in right field.
 Yepez fouled off a 1-2 pitch before clearing the fence in left field to mark the first time since Sept.
 19, 2002, that the Cardinals hit three homers in a row.

-Carson finished the amazing power display by connecting on a 1-0 sinker that hit the facing of the second deck in right field on the first pitch he saw.
+Carson finished the amazing power display by connecting on a 1-0 sinker that hit the facing of the second deck in right field.

+“A lot of fun, a lot of excitement,” Carson said.
+“That was cool, really exciting, and something that obviously will be remembered.”

 The last team to homer in four consecutive at-bats was the Chicago White Sox, who did it on Aug.
 16, 2020, against the Cardinals.